tensorlakeai/indexify/README.md

 *Indexify simplifies building and serving durable, multi-stage workflows as inter-connected Python functions and automagically deploys them as APIs.*

+A **workflow** encodes data ingestion and transformation stages that can be implemented using Python functions.
+Each of these functions is a logical compute unit that can be retried upon failure or assigned to specific hardware.

+> [!NOTE]
+> Indexify is the Open-Source core compute engine that powers Tensorlake's Serverless Workflow Engine for processing unstructured data.
+[Book a Demo to learn about the platform.](https://calendly.com/diptanu/tensorlake-client-call)

 ### 💡 Use Cases

 **Indexify** is a versatile data processing framework for all kinds of use-cases, including: